uxuimercergroup/generator-evolution/README.md

 		- NOTE: If you have not signed up for a NPM account, please [sign up for a NPM account](https://www.npmjs.com/signup).
 		- NOTE: Contact Douglas Fraize at [douglas.fraize@mercer.com](mailto:douglas.fraize@mercer.com) and request to be added to the *@mercer* NPM organization as a developer and get access to download the private NPM packages.
 	- Copy and paste this command into the cli: `npm install -g yo @mercer/generator-evolution`, you may need to run `sudo npm install -g yo @mercer/generator-evolution` if the regular command does not work.
-4. Use Node Package Manager (npm) to install grunt-cli tool:
+4. Use Node Package Manager (NPM) to install grunt-cli tool:
 	- Open the command line interface (cli)
 	- Copy and paste this command into the cli: `npm install grunt-cli -g`, you may need to run `sudo npm install grunt-cli -g` if the regular command does not work.
 5. If you are on a Windows system you need to install Ruby to use the Sass CSS preprocessor.
 If you are on a Mac you can skip this step as Ruby is installed by default on Mac OS.
 Follow these instructions to install Ruby for Windows: